thomas-lehmann-private/hyperion-task-processor/docs/hyperion.md

 ## Introduction

-The hyperion tool allows processing a YAML document with tasks.
+The hyperion task processor tool allows processing a YAML document with tasks.
 There can be many tasks
 like:

  - Powershell (functional on Windows only, for the moment)